Weak Bruhat interval modules of the 0-Hecke algebra: Introduction

 \section{Introduction}

 The $0$-Hecke algebra $H_n(0)$ is a degenerate Hecke algebra obtained from the generic Hecke algebra $H_n(q)$ by specializing $q$ to $0$.
-Interesting in itself, but its representation theory has attracted the attention of many mathematicians due to close connections with quasisymmetric functions.
-The most remarkable connection among them was discovered by Duchamp et al.~\cite{96DKLT}, who constructed an isomorphism, called the \emph{quasisymmetric characteristic}, between the Grothendieck ring associated to $0$-Hecke algebras and the ring $\Qsym$ of quasisymmetric functions.
-This isomorphism, when $\alpha$ varies the set of compositions, maps the isomorphism class of the irreducible module $\bfF_\alpha$ to the fundamental quasisymmetric function $F_\alpha$.
-Hence, every $F$-positive quasisymmetric function appears as the image of the isomorphism classes of certain $H_n(0)$-modules.
-See Subsection~\ref{subsec: 0-Hecke alg and QSym} for details.
+The representation theory of $H_n(0)$ is very complicated, as can be inferred from the fact that it is not representation-finite for $n > 3$ (see~\cite{11DY, 02DHT}).
+Nevertheless, it has attracted the attention of many mathematicians because of its close connection with quasi-symmetric functions.
+This link was discovered by Duchamp, Krob, Leclerc, and Thibon~\cite{96DKLT}, who constructed an isomorphism called the \emph{quasisymmetric characteristic} between the Grothendieck ring associated to $0$-Hecke algebras and the ring $\Qsym$ of quasisymmetric functions.
+In particular, since the mid-2010s, there have been many attempts to construct $H_n(0)$-modules categorifying important quasisymmetric functions using tableau models, rather than simply adding irreducible modules (for instance, see~\cite{20BS, 15BBSSZ, 19Searles, 15TW,19TW}).

-Suppose that we have a family of $F$-positive quasisymmetric functions which form a basis for $\Qsym$ or possess notable properties.
-Since the mid-2010s, many attempts have been made to construct $H_n(0)$-modules whose images under the quasisymmetric characteristic are the given quasisymmetric functions in a nontrivial way, in other words, not by simply adding irreducible modules.
-The study in this direction have been successful for the \emph{quasisymmetric Schur functions}~\cite{15TW,19TW}, the \emph{dual immaculate quasisymmetric functions}~\cite{15BBSSZ}, the \emph{extended Schur functions}~\cite{19Searles}, and the \emph{Young row-strict quasisymmetric Schur functions}~\cite{20BS}, all of which form a basis for $\Qsym$.

-The purpose of the current paper is to provide a method to treat the $H_n(0)$-modules constructed in~\cite{20BS, 15BBSSZ, 19Searles, 15TW,19TW} in a uniform manner.
-We start with the observation that every indecomposable direct summand of these modules has a basis isomorphic to a left weak Bruhat interval of $\SG_n$ as posets when it is equipped with the partial order $\preceq$ defined by
+The purpose of the present paper is to provide a method to treat these modules in a uniform manner.
+We start with the observation that every indecomposable direct summand of these modules has a basis isomorphic to a left weak Bruhat interval of $\SG_n$ when it is equipped with the partial order $\preceq$ defined by